secretagentan/exercise_w05d05_mongo_node_express/README.md

 When a user clicks "UPDATE" for an item

 - [ ] the client should send an HTTP POST request to '/data/[objectId]'
-- [ ] the server should modify the data with that objectId and change the author to "Shakespear"
+- [ ] the server should modify the data with that objectId and change the author to "Shakespeare"
 - [ ] the server should send back a JSON response of `{status: 200}`
 - [ ] the client should change the name in the list